The Early Years

-As a teenager I was already well aware that my brain was not working the same as everyone else around me.
+As a teenager I was already well aware that my brain was not working the same as everyone else around me, but it wasn’t until my 30’s that I was diagnosed with Aspergers Syndrome.
 I’m introverted and fairly awkward in normal conversation with people because I usually feel uncomfortable.
 This is because I obsess over subjects to an almost debilitating point.
 I’m usually trying to listen and not think about whatever I’m obsessing about, but it’s hard.
 I can’t sleep until I know everything possible about whatever it is I’m onto at the moment.
 It creates constant anxiety and it wasn’t until my early 20’s that I learned how to turn it off.
 Work.
 I have to be working towards a goal at all times.
 It’s the only way I can function.

 I became a professional body piercer at 18 and sought out a tattoo apprenticeship at 19.
 At 25 I opened my first studio, which I still own to this day.
 At 34 I opened my second one.
-At 36 I created a high end automotive detailing business.
 I have not pierced or tattooed in years and just run my businesses and hobbies now.

 It’s not even that I want to create the art, it’s more like I have to.
 I’m very compulsive and usually working in other areas of my life like businesses, family, reptiles, vehicles, and traveling, but if an idea accidently creeps up on me I tend to obsess and toss & turn at night until it is finished.
 That’s why I’m nowhere near as prolific as other similar artist.

 During that time period, and since I was 9 years old, I have always had pet reptiles.
 I have worked with a broad range of species from Anoles as a kid to Black-headed Pythons as an adult.